When the Court Becomes a Weapon - Legal Abuse After Leaving

 You can't make them stop.
 But you can make it harder for them to succeed and less devastating to you when they try.

-When the System Fails You - Why Courts Miss Legal Abuse
+Why Courts Miss Legal Abuse

 Understanding why the legal system often doesn't recognise or stop legal abuse can help you navigate it more strategically and stop blaming yourself for the system's failures.

-Training Gaps in Recognizing Abuse
+Training Gaps in Recognising Abuse

 Many judges, lawyers, and custody evaluators were trained to see domestic violence primarily as physical.
 They understand restraining orders for direct threats or assault.
 But coercive control, psychological abuse, and systems abuse are newer concepts in legal training, and many professionals haven't updated their understanding.